 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the east came to Jerusalem, saying, “Where is he who has been born king of the Jews?
 For we saw his star when it rose and have come to worship him.”
 Matthew 2:1–2

-One of my favorites Christmas hymns, year after year, is The Little Drummer Boy.
+One of my favorite Christmas songs, year after year, is The Little Drummer Boy.
 This well-known Christmas carol was written by Katherine Kennicott Davis in 1941.
 She was inspired to think of a small, poor drummer boy traveling with the Magi, who had seen the star and followed it to Bethlehem to worship the Holy Infant.

 Though the story of a little drummer boy is not in the Bible, I appreciate the lyrical creativity and gospel-centeredness of the lyrics.